Alhuuin/rl_controller/README.md

 ### Velocity Control with Joystick

 For policies that support velocity commands, control using the mc_joystick plugin is now supported.
-This allows real-time velocity control through a game controller using the left joystick or left arrows.
+This allows real-time velocity yaw control through a game controller using the left joystick or left arrows and yaw control using the right joystick.

 ### Configuring Policies